-Lowder Mill is set in a beautiful valley in an Area of Outstanding Natural Beauty on the West Sussex, Surrey and Hampshire borders.
+Lowder Mill is set in a beautiful valley in an Area of Outstanding Natural Beauty on the borders of West Sussex, Surrey and Hampshire. within the South Downs National Park.
 The mill house and the former water mill are set in over 3 acres of gardens, with the additional expanse of the former mill pond and 3 acres of woodland.
 Both the house and the former mill are listed as buildings of Architectural and Historic interest, being of 17th century origins with 18th century and later additions.

 The property was first used solely as a residence in the 1920's, when the original garden was probably laid out including the streams and waterfalls that are now such a feature of the garden.

-The garden is a haven for wildlife,although it is a battle to keep the foxes and deer out. despite the presence of fox terrier, Daisy.
-There are also the resident kingfishers, which are often to be seen swooping over the mill pond or close to te watefall on the lower pond in front of the mill, and the beautiful rare breed chickens and ducks.
+The garden is now a haven for wildlife,although it is a battle to keep the foxes and deer out.
+There are also the resident kingfishers, which are often to be seen swooping over the mill pond or close to the waterfall on the lower pond in front of the mill, and the beautiful collection of rare breed chickens and ducks.

 Since 2005, the garden has been open to the public under the National Garden Scheme.
-Over two days in late May 2010 the garden attracted over 1000 visitors and nearly £7000 was raised for NGS charities.
+Over the last 13 years, thousands of pounds have been raised for the National Garden Scheme charities.

 The gardens, woodland and part of the former mill are available for film and photo shoots